mantidproject/mantidimaging/docs/overview.rst

 Mantid Imaging makes use of a range of algorithms, some from external tools including `Astra <http://www.astra-toolbox.com/>`_, `Tomopy <https://tomopy.readthedocs.io/en/latest/>`_, `Algotom <https://github.com/algotom/algotom>`_ and the `Core Imaging Library <https://github.com/TomographicImaging/CIL>`_.
 Many of these are optimised for multithreading and GPU computing.

 Mantid Imaging is written in Python and requires a CUDA capable GPU for full functionality.
-It runs on Linux.
+It runs on Linux and Windows.
 See :ref:`Installation` for more details.

 See the :ref:`User Guide` for an example taking data from a set of images to full reconstruction.